quattrobaje3na-png/SC-Contested-Zone-Group-Inventory-Organizer/README.md

-SC Contested Zone Cloud Sync Real Time Squad Timer Inventory Dashboard is here to deliver Real-Time Tactical Synchronization for Star Citizen Squads.
+SC Contested Zone Cloud Sync: Real Time Squad Timer Inventory Dashboard is here to deliver Real-Time Tactical Synchronization for Star Citizen Squads.
 This is a high-performance, web-based tactical web app designed to synchronize Contested Zone timers and Shared Squad Inventory across multiple clients in real-time so everyone stays up to date.

 ## OVERVIEW